srl-ethz/communication_lib/docs/contents/installation/install_linux.rst

 Installing on Linux and Raspbian
 =================================

-First, download the latest version of fastdds for linux from this link.
+First, download the latest version of fastdds for linux from this `link <https://www.eprosima.com/index.php/component/ars/repository/eprosima-fast-dds>`_.
 Note that the linux version works for macos as well.
 Extract the contents to your desired directory.
 To install fastdds, run ::